Sangyō Gisho: Yuimagyō Gisho

 An annotated commentary on the Vimalakirti Sutra; three volumes in length.
 It is based on annotated texts of the Liang dynasty priest Zhizang (458–522).
 Traditionally said to have been completed in 613.

 Issues of authorship

-Although traditionally attributed to the semi-mythological Prince Shōtoku, current scholarly consensus disputes this and the actual authorship of the texts are unknown.
-The Hokke Gisho contains a note stating, "This book belongs to the private collection of King Jōgū [Prince Shōtoku] and is not from overseas."
+Only the Hokke Gisho remains in original manuscript form, while the Shōmangyō Gisho and Yuimagyō Gisho exist only from later copies.
+The Hokke Gisho contains a colophon stating, "This book belongs to the private collection of King Jōgū [Prince Shōtoku] and is not from overseas."
 However, the brush style is different from the main text and is believed to have been later added by the priest Gyōshin.
+The Shōmangyō Gisho and Yuimagyō Gisho have no colophon and no authorship information.
+All three texts have been attributed to the semi-mythological Prince Shōtoku.
+However, current scholarly consensus disputes this and the actual authorship of the texts are unknown.